petitatelier/three-web-components/packages/three-planet/README.md

-# ‹three-object› class
+# ‹three-planet› class

-A base class, that all 3D objects to be added to a scene should extend.
+An element that renders a rotating 3D globe, with an earth or moon texture.